Click on the department link to go directly to its listing

 Kelly Waldorf is an Intervention Specialist.
 She earned a BS in Education from Kent State University and an MA in Education from Nova Southeastern University.
 She is designated highly qualified in English and Math and also earned a Transition to Work endorsement from Kent State.
 Mrs. Waldorf did her student teaching in Belfast, Ireland.
 Before joining Lakewood Schools in 2008, she worked in Georgia and the Akron Schools as a Special Education teacher, and as the Vocational Special Education Coordinator in the Wayne County Schools Career Center.
 RETURN TO TOP

-Lisa Wiegand is an Intervention Specialist who works in the Tutoring Lab and Algebra classes providing assistance and interventions.
+Lisa Wiegand is an Intervention Specialist who works with the Math Department providing assistance and interventions.
 She holds a Bachelor of General Studies from Kent State and a ME from John Carroll University.
 She completed coursework for a license in Special Education at Cleveland State.
 She joined LHS in 1994 after student teaching at Emerson Middle School.
 RETURN TO TOP

 WEST SHORE CAREER-TECH